-According to a recent survey, Switzerland is already dedicating 130'000 square meters to cloud storage facilities - the equivalent of 24 American football fields.
+According to a survey by Financial Times, Switzerland is already dedicating 130'000 square meters to cloud storage facilities - the equivalent of 24 American football fields.

 Where to Store all that Data?

 During the Cold War era, the Swiss Army literally carved out hundreds of caves and storage facilities from the bare rock faces all throughout the mountains.

-In the decades since, these shelters have largely been abandoned.
+In the decades since these shelters have largely been abandoned.
 But their remote location and cool climate make them perfectly suited for server farms.

-Swiss Fort Knox - A Digital Fortress
+The Swiss Fort Knox is a Digital Fortress

-One of these server farms we came across is Mount 10, located somewhere in the Bernese Alps.
+One of these server farms we came across is Mount 10, located in the Bernese Alps.
 They offer secure cloud backups for private users and corporations.
 According to Christoph Oswald from Swiss Fort Knox, the demand for secure data storage has been increasing steadily.